jakobzhao/geog328/labs/lab02/readme.md

 Websites live on web servers.
 So here we will use the Visual Studio Code plugin `Live Server` that we installed in Lab 1 to turn our own computer into a web server.
 In this way, your local computer will be both a **Client** (as you use it to browse your website) and a **Server** (as you also use it to host your website).

 Open `Visual Studio Code` and open the folder for the new repository you created.
 You will see something like this:

+> Note: Remember to copy the lab material from the course repository (`geog495/labs/lab02`) to your own repository folder; otherwise you will just see an empty folder (or only with an README.md in it)!

 ![open-repo](img/open-repo.PNG)